St. John in the Wilderness

 “The Orthodox Faith, in its theology and praxis, accesses the discrete intelligibilities of creation.
 These in turn when enhanced with faith in Christ’s incarnation, can return a person to a more embodied life of gratitude filled with affective knowing.
 This opens in each one, unseen to the world, the invisible arc of one’s own life coming from creation and returning back into creation but not before receiving God’s word infused into our flesh: a putting on of Christ and becoming luminous seed.
 Creation becomes incarnation.
 By understanding this with an eschatological sensibility the person can incorporate joy, expectation, and purpose into the sufferings and struggles of a climate change history thereby providing the resilience needed for weaving humanity forward in harmony with creation.”

 FR.
-NILOS NELLIS has been an Orthodox Priest in Birchdale since 2015 but has had a half-century of intense study and immersion into the mystics and desert Fathers and Mothers of Eastern Christianity since his accidental asceticism in the Hoggar Mountains in southern Algeria when he was 24 years old.
-In his words, The realization that “Life can be described as Gratitude” anchored his otherwise uncertain quest for freedom and truth.
-He has been deeply considering koan-type questions that don’t have easy answers for many years and has a lot of wisdom and beauty to share with those of us who are willing to listen.
-Some of Fr Nil’s more public talks and projects include:
+NILOS has been an Orthodox Priest in Birchdale since 2015 but has had a half-century of intense study and immersion into the mystics and desert Fathers and Mothers of Eastern Christianity since his accidental asceticism in the Hoggar Mountains in southern Algeria when he was 24 years old.
+In his words, the realization that Life can be described as Gratitude anchored his otherwise uncertain quest for freedom and truth.
+He has been deeply considering questions that don’t have easy answers for many years and has a lot of wisdom and beauty to share with those of us who are willing to listen.

-The Face of God film
+The face of God Film

-The Face of God Film, produced by The Orthodox Fellowship of the Transfiguration, written and directed by Fr Kaleeg Hainsworth, and featuring St John in the Wilderness, was released world-wide on January 6th, 2021 and is a great way to get a sense of us.
-The Face of God Film website describes this as “a film about God and nature, faith and climate change and the experience of Orthodox communities around the world facing and experiencing changes in their lives now”… and that the film “is showcasing some of our most important Church voices, highest ranking hierarchs, scientists, politicians, lay leaders, theologians, and communities around the world and gathering the witness of the whole church on the defining issue of our time.”
+The Face of God Film is “about God and nature, faith and climate change and the experience of Orthodox communities around the world facing and experiencing changes in their lives now”… and “is showcasing some of our most important Church voices, highest ranking hierarchs, scientists, politicians, lay leaders, theologians, and communities around the world and gathering the witness of the whole church on the defining issue of our time.”

-suprasl 2024
+Suprasl 2024

-Fr Nil was a featured speaker at the Healing the Earth: An Eastern Orthodox Perspective conference held at the historic Royal Alexandra Hall train museum in Cranbrook, BC in October of 2016.
-The conference also featured Kaleeg Hainsworth, author of An Altar in the Wilderness, and Fr.
-Michael Oleksa memory eternal! who was widely known for his four part PBS series Communicating Across Cultures and his published books: Alaska Missionary Spirituality | Orthodox Alaska | Another Culture/Another World | Conflicting Landscapes
+Fr Nilos was also a featured speaker at the Healing the Earth: An Eastern Orthodox Perspective conference.This conference was held at the historic Royal Alexandra Hall train museum in Cranbrook, BC in 2016, and was specifically devoted to ecology and climate change concerns.

-Help us build our altar in the wilderness
+Our altar in the wilderness

 St John in the Wilderness Orthodox Sanctuary is the only Eastern Orthodox mission in the West Kootenay region.
+We serve Liturgy each Sunday at our boat access community.
+You can find out more about our parish on the About Us page.

 co-create with us!

-Make incredible things happen in Birchdale!
+Help us make incredible things happen in Birchdale!

-Prayer to the mother of god
+prayer to the mother of god

-Our hearts may be so open
+That our hearts may be so open

 That the breath of the Holy Spirit

-May move through us without barrier
+May move through us without barrier.

 O you who contained in your womb